celinawong21/WF-ML-Model/README.md

 ## The Data
 * The dataset utilized for constructing the predictive model is sourced from Freddie Mac and spans from the year 2000 up to the second quarter of 2023.
 * It encompasses information on single-family home loans categorized into origination and performance files.
- * Origination: contains mortgage information at the point of loan initiation
+   * **Origination**: contains mortgage information at the point of loan initiation.
- * Performance: records monthly activities for each loan throughout its contract period.
+   * **Performance**: records monthly activities for each loan throughout its contract period.
 * The primary focus of the student team is on 30-year-fixed rate mortgages as the main dataset for training the model.
-* Before sampling, the dataset consisted of approximately *** million rows.

 ## Data Preprocessing
 ### Data Cleaning
 * PySpark is employed to handle the large dataset, spanning the last 24 years.
 * Key strategies implemented in our data preprocessing include:
-  * **Handling Missing Data**: Columns that contain 95% or more null values across both datasets have been removed.
+  * **Handling Missing Data**: columns that contain 95% or more null values across both datasets have been removed.
-  * **Merging Origination and Performance Datasets**: To construct a comprehensive analytical framework, the Performance and Originiation datasets were joined using the LOAN SEQUENCE NUMBER as a key identifier.
+  * **Merging Origination and Performance Datasets**: to construct a comprehensive analytical framework, the Performance and Origination datasets were joined using the _LOAN SEQUENCE NUMBER_ as a key identifier.
-    * This merging process guarantees that each record in the Origination dataset is enriched with monthly activities from the performance dataset, providing an complete overview of the loan's lifecycle from its origination to maturity.
+    * The merging process ensures that each record in the Origination dataset is subsequently paired with monthly activities from the Performance dataset, providing a complete overview of the loan's lifecycle from origination to maturity.
   * **Lack of Estimated Loan-to-Value (ELTV) ratio**: ELTV is crucial for modeling to incorporate the financial risk associated with each loan, but there were a significant number of null values present within the Performance dataset.
-     * To address this, ELTV was independently calculated by dividing the CURRENT UNPAID BALANCE by the adjusted housing price.
+     * To address this, ELTV was independently calculated by dividing _CURRENT UNPAID BALANCE_ by the adjusted housing price.
 The adjusted housing price is determined by applying the change in the Housing Price Index from the loan's origination date to the month of prediction, to the original unpaid balance.

 ## Variable Selection
 * Target variable: is the probability of default rate